hpnhs25/FinTech-Bootcamp-Week-4/README.md

 # FinTech-Bootcamp-Week-4

-Portfolio Analysis .ipynb file is in the Notebooks file in this repository
+Portfolio Analysis python code file is in the Notebooks folder in this repository

-The Resouce files in this repository represent the csv files used for this analysis
+The csv files used for this analysis are in the Resouce folder in this repository